autlunatic/flutter_numbered_rating/README.md

 # numbered_rating

-A new Flutter package project.
+A Flutter package for an numbered rating choser.

 ## How to use